Formlabs/Powder-Thickness-Scripts/README.md

 `--sample1Name`: if set, is a list of any number of e.g. material names, corresponding to the first entries in some columns in the provided CSV.
 If not specified, defaults to `Keyence PA12`.
 If the column(s) referenced by this argument do(es) not exist, everything crashes and burns.
 The specified columns are all put together /concatenated into Sample 1, which will be compared statistically to Sample 2 using the K-S test.

 `--sample2Name`: if set, is a list of any number of e.g. material names, corresponding to the first entries in some columns in the provided CSV.
 If not specified, all remaining columns (i.e. except `Irir's measurements` and those specified in Sample 1) will used.
 The specified columns are concatenated together to form Sample 2 to be compared against Sample 1 with the K-S test.

+`--checkGaussian`: if set, compares Sample 1 against a normal distribution whose mean and standard deviation are fitted to Sample 1.